karimabdelhakim/ionic2-call-api/README.md

 $ ionic platform add android
 $ ionic run android
 the app will run on the android emualtor if one was available

+after adding any plugin/platform run <code> $ ionic state save</code>  to save it in package.json